 - spoon chilled beef bourguignon mixture into tin

-- brush overlapping sides with beaten egg
+- brush overhanging sides with beaten egg

-- crimp overlapping pastry
+- crimp overlapping pastry to seal the edge

 - brush top of pie with beaten egg

-- cut a small cross in the middle of pie with the tip of a knife
+- cut a small cross in the middle of pie with the tip of a knife to act as a steam vent

 - bake for 20 minutes on middle shelf preheated oven 420 f (220 c)